lacanoid/datalink/docs/primer.md

      my_table   | link        | NO           | NONE      | FS          | FS           | NO       | NONE
     (1 row)

+Datalink columns are created by default without link control with integrity option set to `NONE`.
+Datalinks are only checked for valid URL syntax but not processed further.

 To enable integrity checks set integrity to `SELECTIVE` for this column.
 One can change link control options for a column with a SQL UPDATE DATALINK.COLUMNS statement.
 Please note that currently only the super user can change column options.